sovietspaceship/typed-data-structures/README.md

 Every module has three parts:

-- JavaScript implementation (*.js): the implementation of the data structure Direct implementations of some generic data structures in plain JavaScript (ES8) with Flow annotations.
+- JavaScript implementation (*.js): Direct implementations of some generic data structures in plain JavaScript (ES8) with Flow annotations.

-- Runtime tests (*.spec.js): Jest test files
+- Runtime tests (*.spec.js): Unit tests.
-  Unit tests.
 These are typechecked first, then types are stripped using the flow-strip-types Babel transform before running Jest.

-- Compile-time tests (*.flowcheck.js): Compile-time checks for Flow types Never executed in runtime, only automatically checked by Flow.
+- Compile-time tests (*.flowcheck.js): Compile-time checks for Flow types.
+Never executed in runtime, only automatically checked by Flow.
 It contains error expectations that raise warnings if not met, as well as raising regular type errors.

 ## Usage